sodadata/soda-core/docs/README.md

 ## Use Soda SQL

-Install Soda SQL, then complete three basic tasks to start checking your data:
+Install Soda SQL, then complete three basic tasks to start testing your data:

 1. Create and configure a `warehouse.yml` file so that Soda SQL can connect to your data warehouse.
 2. Create and configure a `scan.yml` file to define tests for "bad" data.
 Choose from a list of predefined metrics to define simple tests – is the table empty? – to more complex tests that borrow from SQL query logic.